China–Pakistan Economic Corridor: Subsequent developments

 In November 2016, China announced an additional $8.5 billion investment in Pakistan, with $4.5 billion allocated to upgrading Pakistan's main railway line from Karachi to Peshawar, including improvements to tracks, speed, and signaling, and $4 billion directed towards an LNG terminal and transmission lines to alleviate energy shortages.
 In February 2017, the Egyptian Ambassador to Pakistan expressed interest in CPEC cooperation.
 In January 2017, Chief Minister Pervez Khattak of Khyber Pakhtunkhwa stated that he had received assurances from Chinese investment companies of up to $20 billion in investments for various projects.
 In March 2017, an agreement was signed for these projects, which include a $1.5 billion oil refinery, $2 billion in irrigation projects, a $2 billion motorway between Chitral and DI Khan, and $7 billion in hydroelectric projects.

 As of September 2017, over $14 billion worth of projects were under construction.
 In March 2018, Pakistan announced that once the ongoing energy projects were completed, future CPEC energy initiatives would focus on hydropower.

 In 2022, Federal Minister for Planning, Development, and Special Initiatives, Ahsan Iqbal, criticized the CPEC Authority for failing to attract investments and called for its dissolution.
 On 17 August 2022, Prime Minister Shehbaz Sharif approved, in principle, the abolition of the China–Pakistan Economic Corridor (CPEC) Authority, pending China's consent.

 On 21 May 2025 - China, Pakistan and Afghanistan agreed to expand the China–Pakistan Economic Corridor to Afghanistan during an informal trilateral meeting in Beijing.

+As of 2026, out of approximately 90 projects originally envisioned under CPEC, only 38 could be completed.
+About one-third of the projects were not initiated.